 Committed - A fund balance incorporating limitations in its use as determined and defined by the Board of Directors.
-The " "shall reside in this category.
+This is typically the El Cerrito Contract reserve in operating funds.
+For capital funds, this is the Public Safety Building renovation and Rolling Stock reserve.

 Non-Spendable - A fund that is non-spendable due to constraints placed on the funds in this category such as committed loans or liens.
+At fiscal year-end, this amount is typically prepaid expenses for the upcoming fiscal year (i.e. annual memberships).

-Restricted - A fund that has externally enforceable limitations on the use of the fund balance such as creditors, grantors, or laws regulating the use of the funds.
+Restricted - A fund that has externally enforceable limitations on the use of the fund balance such as creditors, grantors, or laws regulating the use of the funds (e.g. bond proceeds, transportation funds).